 - ____nashi no aji-tsuke dekimasuka? - ＿＿なしの味付けできますか？

-What to do in case of an Allergic Reaction
+What to do in case of an Allergic Reaction in Japan

 If in need of medical assistance, immediately call 119 for an ambulance.
 Have the address or landmark to state immediately, and be ready to provide as much information as possible such as: name, gender, age, and the reason for immediate medical assistance.
 While ambulances are generally free and medical costs reasonable, it is very wise and important to purchase travel insurance that includes medical needs in case of such emergencies and unforeseen hospital visits.